sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 combo_items | obj | Details of combo or bundle items.
 For example, buy 1 shirt get one free, shirt+pant, pack of 5 soaps. split_items | obj | Details of split items.
 For example, a necklace having gold rate, store rate, making charge, and wastage charges. item_code | string | Unique code of the add-on, split, or combo item.
-For example, combo-22, pizza01_addon. quantity | int | Quantity of the current add-on, split, or combo item. associate_details | obj | Details of store associate or cashier who did the transaction. code | string | Unique code of the store associate. name | string | Name of the store associate.
+For example, combo-22, pizza01_addon. quantity | double | Quantity of the current add-on, split, or combo item. associate_details | obj | Details of store associate or cashier who did the transaction. code | string | Unique code of the store associate. name | string | Name of the store associate.

+<aside class="notice">Parameters marked with * are mandatory. </aside>

 ## Add Transaction with Local Currency